louisejgoldblatt/isla-vista-housing-study/README.md

 Geographic sampling design and housing-unit census development are underway.
 Survey collection and spatial/statistical analysis will follow.

 This repository currently documents the study design and sampling methodology.
 Unit-level sampling information is withheld while the study is ongoing.

+## Project Overview

+This project develops a sampling framework for a tenant-centered study of housing conditions in Isla Vista.
+The goal is to collect geographically representative survey data while reducing clustering and selection bias.

+The study focuses on tenant-reported experiences including housing conditions, utilities, landlord responsiveness, and overall housing satisfaction.

 ## Sampling Methodology